MinchinWeb/seafoam/README.rst

   Hide the sitename in the site navbar.
 INDEX_COPY_DATE
   Copyright date to display on the index page (homepage) of the site.
+JQUERY_JS_IN_HEAD = False
+  Bootstrap depends on JQuery.
+Typically, good practice is to load all your Javascript from the end of your page.
+However, in certain cases, I've needed to load JQuery sooner.
+So this moves loading JQuery from the end of the page to the header.
 LINKS
   Extra links to display sidebar.
 Provide a list of tuples of the form ``('name', 'link')``.